psc-44/module-js/README.md

 // Minify

 class YourModule extends Module {
+    static name = "YourModule"; // Elements with "data-module-your-module" are associated with this class.
+}

+class YourModule extends Module {
     static name = "your-module"; // Elements with "data-module-your-module" are associated with this class.
 }